 - Resin is melted by heat and it is pressed onto the base fabric

-- After cooling resin is mixed with the base fabric
+- After cooling, the resin is mixed with the base fabric

-- The size of resin particles is 150-400μ which is bigger
+- The size of the resin particles is 150-400μ which is bigger

-- This process is cheapest but uneven and less flexible
+- This process is the cheapest but uneven and less flexible

-- The powered resin fills engraved holes on a roller and base cloth passes over a heated roller and then against the engraved roller.
+- The powdered resin fills the engraved holes on the roller and the base cloth passes over a heated roller and then against the engraved roller.

-- The powered resin adheres to the cloth in the form of dots.
+- The powdered resin adheres to the cloth in the form of dots.

 - Overheating follows the printing operation to ensure permanent adhesion